ThorDionysus/Handle-point-cloud-tree/README.md

 # Point Cloud Tree Segmentation and Tree Phenotype Retrieval Program
 ## Introduction
 This project is designed to process tree point cloud data.
-It offers various essential functionalities, including point cloud segmentation, point cloud merging, and basic phenotype retrieval.
+It offers various essential functionalities, including calculating point cloud density，point cloud segmentation, point cloud merging, and basic phenotype retrieval.
 Please note that this project is specifically tailored for PLY files.
 ### Requirement
 Before utilizing this set of code, make sure you have the following packages and libraries installed:
 #### open3d: